 In cases of severe dehydration or other complications, patients may require hospitalisation for monitoring and treatment.

-If signs of severe dehydration, such as dry mouth, intense thirst, little or no urination, dizziness, or extreme weakness, do not improve with rehydration solutions, immediate medical care is necessary.
+Seek immediate medical care for severe dehydration (extreme thirst, very little or no urination, dizziness, lethargy), persistent high fever, severe abdominal pain, bloody stools, signs of sepsis, or inability to tolerate fluids; infants, elderly individuals, and immunocompromised patients should be assessed sooner.
 Persistent symptoms that do not improve quickly or worsen, such as stomach pain, fever, or bloody diarrhoea, also require medical evaluation.

 The length of gastroenteritis varies based on the cause and individual health, but it generally lasts 1-3 days in healthy adults, occasionally extending to 14 days.